Skip to Content

 This walnut crescent cookie recipe is made in two steps.
 First, the cookie dough batter is prepared and then it has to chill for at least 4 hours.
 This is important for a flaky cookie when baked.

-I make my dough the night before, since it is quick and easy to prepare.
+I make my dough the night before since it is quick and easy to prepare.
 Then the dough is well chilled the next morning when I finish making the cookies.

-Making the crescent nut cookies dough
+Making the crescent nut cookie dough

 Gather your ingredients first.
 (I always do this before I start making cookies.
 It’s so easy to run out of something that you need for a recipe and it’s better to know early rather than in the middle of the preparation!)